maryamabdulbasit309/Maryam-basit/_posts/2026-04-3-Maryam-basit.md

 <h2>8.
 Conclusion</h2>

 <p>This journey is still ongoing, and I continue to learn every day.
 What once felt impossible is now becoming manageable.
 I believe this is just the beginning of my journey in computer engineering .</p>
+## Looking Ahead

+This experience strengthened my interest in problem solving and prepared me for the challenges of my second semester, which I will discuss in my next post, "From Programming Fundamentals to My Second Semester."

+#DrBilalAhmad
+#MLwithDrBilalAhmad